cloverstudio/spika3Documentation/docs/development.md

 ## Using docker

 There is a sample docker-compose.yml in the repo so reusing the sample is the easiest way to set up the local dev environment.
 Here you can find the file.
-This tutorial uses the [sample file](https://github.com/cloverstudio/Spika3/blob/master/docker-compose.yml.sample) (this tutorial is for **Ubuntu 20.04 or 22.04** ).
+This tutorial uses the [sample file](https://github.com/cloverstudio/Spika3/blob/master/docker-compose.yml.sample) (this tutorial is for **Ubuntu 22.04** ).

 Set up the required software and Node.js